GPUOpen-Tools/radeon_gpu_analyzer/Documentation/source/help_manual.rst

 - .gpso file for graphics pipelines, with a representation of VkGraphicsPipelineCreateInfo
 - .cpso file for compute pipelines, with a representation of VkComputePipelineCreateInfo

-These files can be serialized from your Vulkan® app in runtime using the RGA layer, a beta feature that ships with RGA 2.1.
+These files can be serialized from your Vulkan® app in runtime using the RGA layer, a beta feature that ships with RGA.
 For more info about this feature, see the "Use the RGA Layer" section.

 Source Code View
 ````````````````